31 December, 2019

 This happening nightlife and entertainment area comes with theatres, Irish eateries, and – most importantly – cozy pubs that swing to folk tunes until midnight and beyond.

 First built in the wake of the Norman invasions of Ireland back in the 1200s, Dublin Castle is now a major city landmark and the home of the grand state apartments.

 Escape the buzz of the capital by heading south to the Wicklow Mountains National Park.
 Cracked rock summits meet misty forests and lakes there, with plenty of country stays to go around.

-No airlines fly direct between Australia and Dublin.
+No airlines fly direct to Dublin from Australia.

-Qatar Airways is the best airline to fly from Australia to Dublin.
-WestJet is the best low-cost airline.
+Qatar Airways is the best airline to fly to Dublin from Australia.
+The best low-cost airline is WestJet.